wilgaboury/super-speedy-dial/README.md

 Download Here: https://addons.mozilla.org/en-US/firefox/addon/super-speedy-dial/

-This is a Firefox extension that replaces the default new tab page with a speed dial home page inspired by the Opera browser.
-It is designed to seemlessly integrate with your firefox bookmarks.
+Firefox extension that replaces the your home page and new tab page with a bookmark speed dial inspired by the Opera browser.
+It seemlessly uses your current firefox bookmarks and is designed to look good, work well, and be dead simple.
+Please feel free to submit improvments via PRs or use the code as you see fit.

+The interface is build using [Solidjs](https://www.solidjs.com) which is an extremely performant reactive javascript framework with a pleasent developer experience.

 ## Build Instructions